Spiritual Unity: Recording and release

-Ayler was pleased with the recording, and felt that it represented a very high level of musical interaction, stating: "Most people would have thought this impossible but it actually happened.
+Ayler reflected on the session that "Most people would have thought this impossible but it actually happened.
 The most important thing is to stay in tune with each other but it takes spiritual people to do this...
 We weren't playing, we were listening to each other."
-Following its release, Ayler sent a copy of the album to John Coltrane, and soon afterwards, Coltrane urged Impulse!
+Following its release, Ayler sent a copy of the album to John Coltrane; soon afterwards, Coltrane urged Impulse!
 Records to sign Ayler.
 In June 1965, Coltrane recorded the album Ascension; following the recording session, Coltrane "called Ayler and told him, 'I recorded an album and found that I was playing just like you.'
 Albert's reply: 'No man, don't you see, you were playing like yourself.
 You were just feeling what I feel and were just crying out for spiritual unity."

 Stollman was energized by the experience, and recalled: "I was thrilled with that record, so I was very much charged up with the idea of going forward.
 I wanted to explore this new music."
 A week following the Spiritual Unity session, Ayler, Peacock, and Murray, along with Don Cherry, John Tchicai, and Roswell Rudd, recorded New York Eye and Ear Control, which would also be released by ESP-Disk.
 The label would issue several additional Ayler albums, including Bells and Spirits Rejoice.
 According to Stollman, following Ayler's death in 1970, he represented the musician's estate.